LC2024/LC2024.github.io/_talks/tutorial6.md

 talk_date: 2024-06-27
 room: J222
 ---
-he notion of well quasi-order (WQO) is a natural generalization of that of well-order to partial orders.
+The notion of well quasi-order (WQO) is a natural generalization of that of well-order to partial orders.
 Simply put, a partial order is a WQO if it is well-founded and all its antichains are finite.
 Several equivalent characterizations of WQO show that the notion is actually